withcenter/x-vue/README.md

 - You can also use `translate` function from `functions.ts`.

+- `ComponentService.alert` is using `translate` function by default.
+So, if you are using it directly or from helpers, you don't have to manually call `translate` any more.

 ```ts
 export default class UploadImage extends Vue {
   confirmDelete = translate("do_you_want_to_delete");